 Who is not eligible to apply for the Nova Scotia Experience: Express Entry stream

 Candidates should not apply if they are:

-- Intending to work in an occupation that is a National Occupational Classification (NOC) level C or D;
+- Intending to work in an occupation that is a NOC level C or D;

 - A grandparent, parent, spouse, or common-law partner of a Canadian citizen or permanent resident living in Canada;